 The partial investment Financial Reports adopted with equity method listed into the Niko Semiconductor Co., Ltd. have not been audited by the accountant and they are audited by other accountants.
 Therefore, among the accountant's opinions on individual Financial Reports, the amount listed aiming at the Financial Reports not audited by the accountant is based on the audit reports of other accountants.
-The aforementioned investment by equity method listed on both Dec.
-31, 2019 and Dec.
-31, 2020 are occupied 3% of total assets and the company's profit share of investment by equity method listed from both Jan.
+The aforementioned investment by equity method listed on Dec.
+31,

+2020 and Dec.
+31, 2021 are occupied 3% and 2% of total assets and the share of affiliated enterprise's profit and loss by equity method listed from Jan.
 1 to Dec.
-31 of 2019 and 2020 are occupied 3% of net profit before tax.
+31 of 2020 and 2021 are occupied 3% and 2% of net profit before tax.